PCI-ORG/pci-website-new/project_pages/pci-crackdown.md

 Because a Tiananmen-like crackdown has never happened twice in China, it is infeasible to validate true positives.
 However, we are able to validate true negatives using the 2014 Hong Kong protests, which were smaller in scale and that did not suffer a Tiananmen-like crackdown.
 We show that the PCI-Crackdown for 2014 Hong Kong protests is indeed relatively lower, and it indeed declines over time as the protests wane off.

-Technical details of the methodology can be found in Section 3 of our [**research paper**](https://www.mercatus.org/publications/technology-and-innovation/predicting-authoritarian-crackdowns){target="_blank"}, "Predicting Authoritarian Crackdowns: A Machine Learning Approach.".
-We have also released the source code of the project on GitHub, which can be found [**here**](https://github.com/PSLmodels/PCI-Crackdown){target="_blank"}.
+Technical details of the methodology can be found in Section 3 of our [research paper](https://www.mercatus.org/publications/technology-and-innovation/predicting-authoritarian-crackdowns), "Predicting Authoritarian Crackdowns: A Machine Learning Approach.".
+We have also released the source code of the project on GitHub, which can be found [here](https://github.com/PSLmodels/PCI-Crackdown).

 ---